rhilconsultants/HELM-ArgoCD-Lab/Lab2/Lab2_Part_2.md

    - the Site will look like this:
      ![web2](https://raw.githubusercontent.com/rhilconsultants/Application-Deployment-Workshop/main/Class%20artifacts/lab2-part2-web2.png)

-   - Testing the Probes.
+   - Testing the Probes.( To better underdtart what is happing change the replica number from 3 to 1 in the values.yaml file).
-     1. With the ArgoCD ui open and the web page next to it, click the "Set not healty" button, notice the Pod in the ArgoCD UI.
+     1. With the ArgoCD ui open and the web page next to it, click the "Set not healty" button, notice the Pod in the ArgoCD UI, and wait.
-        - the pod should be termoinated and a new pod will start instead.
+        - the pod should be terminated and a new pod will start instead.
      2. With the ArgoCD ui open and the web page next to it, click the "Set not Ready" button, notice the Pod in the ArgoCD UI.
         - this time nothing will happen, try to refresh the web page and see what happens.
         - the web page should return an "Application is not available"